shlakp/qgis2threejsDynamicModel/docs/source/Tutorial.rst

 Click on the ``File - Save Scene As - glTF (.gltf, .glb)`` menu entry, and select a filename to save the 3D model.

+When the model has been saved, a message will be displayed at the top of the exporter window.
 Then, Click `here`__ to open the three.js editor.

 __ https://threejs.org/editor/